 Syrah or Shiraz

-Exactly the same grape, the name changes from the old world to the new world of wine.
+Syrah & Shiraz are exactly the same grape, the name changes from the old world to the new world of wine.
 Of course, nothing in wine is exactly that easy as California (new world) actually continues to use the old world name and other new world producers have decided to follow suit allowing Australia to keep the Shiraz name almost exclusively.

 Largely planted throughout France (especially the Rhone), Australia and then the United States and Chile Syrah is an interesting grape that takes plenty of different expressions throughout the world.